eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/index.md

 #### Properties

-The Properties tab shows all properties and objects of the selected resource, independent from a shape selection.
+The Properties tab shows all properties and objects of the selected resource independently from a shape selection.

 Use the icons on the right side to edit or delete properties.
 Use **SHOW IN LIST** to display objects in a list view.